Cups to Milliliters

 Common Mistakes to Avoid

 - Using 250 ml for a US cup.
-The metric cup (used in Australia) is 250 ml, but the US cup is 236.588 ml.
-This 5.7% difference matters in baking, where it can mean nearly an extra tablespoon of liquid per cup.
+The Australian metric cup is 250 ml, but the US cup is 236.588 ml.
+This 5.7% per-cup difference compounds in baking — in a recipe using 3 cups, you add 40 ml extra, which can affect rise and texture.

-- Forgetting that cup measurements in recipes are for level cups, not heaping.
-A heaping cup of flour contains significantly more than a level cup, which throws off the ml conversion entirely.
+- Forgetting that cup measurements in recipes mean level cups, not heaping or rounded.
+A heaping cup of flour contains 20–30% more than a level cup, which completely undermines the ml conversion.

 Frequently Asked Questions